amatya-aditya/amatya-aditya/_learnings/von-karman.md

 layout: post-slider-toc
 title: Von Karman Effect
 image: /images/ansys-simulation/vonKarman/vonKarman2.gif
 description: The fluid flow over cylinder was observed at different Reynolds number ranging from 5 to 3.5e6.
-The effect of Reynolds number was analysed and behavior of von karman street over different regimes was analysed.
+The effect of Reynolds number was analysed to observe the behavior of von karman street over different flow regimes.
 date:  2021-08-18
 color: blue
 location: 2n+1